Cperez2187/paideia-tribune/content/posts/2019-06-20-travel-blog-book.md

 ---
 # FAMILY FIELD TRIP

- Travel with the Thigpens throughout their European field trip.
+[CLICK HERE TO GET THE NEW BOOK](https://www.amazon.com/dp/1733658343/ref=sr_1_3?keywords=Anthony+KaDarrell+Thigpen&qid=1561120626&s=gateway&sr=8-3) to travel with the Thigpens throughout their European field trip.
 We want other families to share the same life-changing experiences we have.

 ![FAMILY  FIELD TRIP](/images/uploads/anthonythigpen.jpg "The HOW TO Guide for Family Traveling and Blogging ")